tony11375/onfido-sdk-ionic-sample-app/README.md

 This project consists of 2 modules:
 - `onfidoSampleApp` contains the sample app code
-- `cordova-plugin-template` contains the Cordova plugin that wraps the Onfido Android SDK
+- `cordova-plugin-template` contains the Cordova plugin that wraps the Onfido Android SDK.
+Based on [this template](https://github.com/ionic-team/cordova-plugin-template)

 How to run: